 It’s a good idea to run it through an anti-virus program at this phase.

 Always try to ensure you don’t give your customers any unpleasant surprises.

-The below is a step-by-step guide for selling and delivering your digital product on eBay:
+Below is a step-by-step guide for selling and delivering your digital product on eBay:

 - Create a CD with your digital product.

 - Check to see if this CD can play and launch on another device.